DataDog/dd-apm-test-agent/README.md

 Note: the file extension will be appended to the filename.

 `_tracestats` will be appended to the filename for trace stats requests.

+#### [optional] `?removes=`

+Comma-separated list of keys that will be removed from spans in the snapshot.

+The default built-in remove list does not remove any keys.

 ### /test/session/requests